bamru-truck/bamru_truck/sdconfig/SD_Config.md

 1. Download raspbian from [here](https://www.raspberrypi.org/downloads/raspbian)

-2. Extract the zip file, write it to a 4GB SD card
+2. Extract the zip file, write it to a SD card

     > sudo dd if=./2015-05-05-raspbian-wheezy.img of=/dev/sd<WHATEVER> bs=4M
     > sudo sync

-3. Boot the RPi with your SD card, and make the following changes using the `raspi-config` tool:
+3. Unplug the SD card, then re-insert it.

+4. Configure the SD card for net-booting

+    > ./sdconfig/all

+   The sdconfig/all script performs the following actions
    - change the user password to `pi`
    - change the RPi hostname
    - enable sshd
+   - add ssh keys

-4. Upgrade the RPi to the latest kernel
+   - update the RPi kernel

-    > sudo rpi-update

-5. Add ssh keys

-    - instructions TBD
-    - after this step, you should be able to SSH to the RPi without a password

-      > ssh pi@<hostname>

-You now have a clean bootable image.

-## Saving your bootable image

-Insert your SD card into your NFS server, then:

-    > sudo umount /dev/sd<WHATEVER>*
-    > sudo dd bs=4M if=/dev/sd<WHATEVER> of=bootable.img

-## Creating and saving a net-bootable configuration

-1. Unplug the sd card, then re-insert into your server.

-2. Run configuration scripts to setup netbooting

-    > ./netboot/prep_cmdline # modify SD to cause RPi kernel to boot from NFS
+   - modify SD to cause RPi kernel to boot from NFS
-    > ./netboot/prep_fstab   # modify SD to automount NFS drive on RPi
+   - modify SD to automount NFS drive on RPi
-    > ./netboot/prep_nfs     # setup MASTER and ACTIVE partitions on NFS server
+   - setup MASTER and ACTIVE partitions on NFS server

 ## DONE!